britbase.info

 Game scores from British and Irish chess competitions are always welcome, with a few caveats.
 They should be from over-the-board competitions, rather than correspondence, online or informal chess.

-Acceptable file formats:
+Acceptable database file formats:

 (1) PGN file (*.pgn) is preferred;